 Since then, her estate, finances and personal life have been controlled by her father and various co-conservators.
 Spears, who has earned millions of dollars during the term of the conservatorship, said yesterday that her family have “lived off” the arrangement.

 “I truly believe this conservatorship is abusive,” Spears told the court, adding that she would like “to get married and have a baby” in the future but her “so-called team won’t let me go to the doctor” to have her contraceptive device removed.

 “I’m not happy.
 I can’t sleep.
 I’m so angry it’s insane.
 And I'm depressed.
 I cry every day,” she continued, adding: “I deserve to have the same rights as anybody does, by having a child, a family, any of those things.”

-After getting her life back on track, however, the star launched a legal fight last year to regain autonomy over her affairs.
-Her battle is being backed by a grass-roots movement of fans known as the #FreeBritney campaign, and gained renewed public attention following the release earlier this year of the documentary Framing Britney Spears.
+Spears’ battle against the court order is being backed by a grassroots movement of fans known as the #FreeBritney campaign that gained renewed public attention following the release earlier this year of the documentary Framing Britney Spears.

 Timeline of Britney Spears’ conservatorship

 Following several now-infamous incidents - including shaving her hair off in front of 70 photographers - the 26-year-old Spears is put under a temporary “5150 hold” in a Los Angeles psychiatric hospital.
 A 5150 hold, which refers to a section of California’s Welfare and Institutions Code, can be enacted if a person is a danger to themselves, to others, or they are “gravely disabled”.